sentientmachine/computer_vision_at_ford/README.md

 Snapshot:
 <a href="./deepython.pdf">./deepython.pdf</a>

+# Strengths

+Flawless and sub-pixel perfect box overlays around correctly classified objects such as cars and people.

-# Blemishes on near perfection:
+# Weaknesses and Blemishes on near perfection:

 1. At 0.02 it identifies a traffic cone as a fire hydrant.